TARE wordmark

 • No unqualified regulated-workflow promise

-• No hidden approval of AI output
+• No hidden approval of model output

 • Admin controls and contracts decide final boundaries